 Five years later I graduated Summa Cum Laude with a B.S. in Computer Engineering and a programming job lined up at Microsoft in Seattle.
+I had worked hard and achieved my goals.
 My life was wonderful; At work I was on the fast track, my long term boyfriend and I got married, and our social calendar was bursting.

 Being smart enough to excel at something that didn't satisfy me on a deep level was both a blessing and a curse, and it could only propel me so far.
 I was working hard toward a vision of happiness I held in the back of my mind, but what was never clear to me was how my current path would take me there.
 Still, I worked hard believing one day it would all magically connect.
 In what seemed like the blink of an eye, my 10 year anniversary at Microsoft was on the horizon and I had a deep sense I needed a change but I had no idea what to do.